 Note that the Ephesian church was not accused of being passive; rather Christ commends their good, faithful works.
-Christ is not seeking more work – there is something in their duty that Jesus calls attention to – it is loveless, lifeless, lightless.
+Christ is not seeking more activity – there is something in their performance that Jesus calls attention to: it is loveless, lifeless, lightless.
 The works have become disconnected from Christ himself – void of the display of love that would light up the city.

 He closes with a promise, “eat from the tree of life” – enjoying the fullness of his life and goodness – even in this harsh city filled with immorality and violence.
 Living from his love is sharing in his Kingdom.

 It is easy to identify with Jesus’ letter to the Ephesians.
 We admire their faithfulness to Christ and consistent good deeds in a hostile, immoral environment.
 And one can understand, even associate with their devotion degrading into duty.

 That’s why Jesus’s accusation to them strikes us in our own soul: “you have lost your first love.”
 Have you?
 Does your heart still burn for Jesus as before?
 Are you known by your love for the community of believers?
 Does your love for the city overflow in generous goodness?
 The question is not so much about what you do as is it is do you live and act from a heart of love?

 The invitation is clear: remember and return to your first love by doing the works that sprung from your first taste of Jesus’ love.
 Let the Lord revive your heart and restore your joy.

 Quick links to full THE END Revelation Series posts